 I. TRANSMISSION LINES, ACCESS ROAD, NATURAL GAS PIPELINE AND RAIL SPUR Formerly Condition XVIII.
 Transmission Lines, Access Road, Natural Gas Pipeline and Rail Spur

-B. Other Construction Activities
+A. Construction Activities

-1. Maintenance roads under control of the licensee shall be planted with native species to prevent erosion and subsequent water quality degradation where drainage from such roads would impact waters of the State significantly.
+1. Maintenance roads under control of the licensee shall be planted with native species to prevent erosion and subsequent water quality degradation

-2. Good environmental practices such as described in Environmental Criteria for Electric Transmission Systems as published by the U.S. Department of Interior and the U.S. Department of Agriculture shall be followed to the extent practicable.
+2. Good environmental practices such as those described in Environmental Criteria for Electric Transmission Systems as published by the U.S. Department of Interior and the U.S. Department of Agriculture shall be followed to the extent practicable.

 3. Compliance with the most recent version of the National Electric Safety Code adopted by the Public Service Commission is required.